1. How is West Side Farmers Market managed?

-- Stalls at WSFM are 10 feet wide, line both sides (and often run up the middle of the aisle) of the WSFM space.
+- Stalls at WSFM are 10 feet wide, line both sides of the WSFM space.
 You can see a site plan here: https://drive.google.com/file/d/1-ONwj_23zfVnJm1pvGjD6YFJYdqHw6GT/view?usp=sharing

 - The market management team assigns stalls to full time vendors before the season starts at the Market Orientation sessions.
 Full time Vendors can give their input on stall location at the orientation sessions.
 Returning vendors will be given priority in selecting their stalls in order of seniority.

-- Full time vendors are assigned a permanent stall location for all market days by the market manager.
+- Full time vendors are assigned a permanent stall location.

 - Vendors paying by the day will be assigned a stall each time they participate in WSFM and have no guarantees about stall location.

-- Tent, sunshade, or canopy: 10’x10’ tents range in price from $65 – $200.
-We’ve learned the hard way that you’re much better off investing in a high-quality, higher-priced tent (at least $100).
-More expensive tents are sturdier, easier to put up and take down, and last for seasons instead of weeks.
+- Tent, sunshade, or canopy: 10’x10’ tents range in price from $65 – $300.
 Here are a few things to look for when buying a tent: ease of setup, pinch-free buttons, height of tent.
 WSFM has a very limited number of tents to rent (rental must be confirmed before the market).

 - Weights for tent: Tents need to be weighted down so they don’t blow away.
-You can purchase weights specifically designed for this purpose, you can use disc weights (like for bench press bars), or you can make your own by filling a gallon and larger jars with sand or water (5-gal buckets and kitty litter containers work well).
+You can purchase weights specifically designed for this purpose, you can use disc weights (like for bench press bars), or you can make your own by filling large containers with sand or water (5-gal buckets and kitty litter containers work well).
 Weights should be secured to your tent with ropes, or bungee cords, and weigh a minimum of 20 pounds per corner.
 Tents are like sails, and we’ve lost tents when a big gust of wind catches an unsecured tent!